cloud66/help-old/_posts/stack-add-ins/docker-service-task.md

 tags: ['Add in']
 ---

-## Add a docker service task
+## Add a Docker service task

-This add-in allows you to schedule the execution of tasks (shell commands) on your docker services.
-Each time it runs, it creates new container from service you selected, will execute the task and destroy container.
-Your run results (success, failure and any output) can be seen in real-time on the detail page.
+This add-in allows you to schedule the execution of tasks (shell commands) on your Docker services.
+Each time it runs, it starts a new container from the service you select, executes the task and destroys the container.
+Your run results (success, failure and any output) can be seen in real-time on the job detail page.